Tesla Cars: Easy To Total, Expensive To Repair

 It's inevitable, but impossible to say when.

 I share that view.
-And I never attempt to predict exactly when it will blow up.
+And, I never attempt to predict exactly when it will blow up.

 So, please, before you are tempted to leave comments about stormy weather in Shortville or any similar inanity, reflect that my articles are about the fundamentals of the Tesla enterprise, not the Icarus arc of its share price.

 If you want to imagine Tesla's imminent profitability, Tech Talker has you covered.
 If you need assurance that TSLA shares remain undervalued, Trent Eady is your man.
-If you enjoy reading about machines that make machines, and believe Tesla is playing chess while other automakers are playing checkers, Victor Dergunov is all over it.
+If you enjoy reading about machines that make machines and believe Tesla is playing chess while other automakers are playing checkers, Victor Dergunov is all over it.

 In our comments here, though, let's focus the discussion on Tesla fundamentals.